danyaberezun/replacewith/README.md

 In this example, there is the function `old` with two arguments `x` and `y` which is replaced with a call to the function `new` with three arguments.
 Note that the replacement expression passes the arguments of the `old` function to the `new` function and also uses their product as the third argument.
-Applying the replaceWith inspection corresponds to considering the replacement expression to be a body of the deprecated function: `fun old(x : Int, y : Int) {new(x, y, x*y)}` and then inlining its body on call site.
+Applying the ReplaceWith inspection corresponds to considering the replacement expression to be a body of the deprecated function: `fun old(x : Int, y : Int) {new(x, y, x*y)}` and then inlining its body on call site.
 Thus, the call `old(7, 42)` is replaced with `new(7, 42, 7*42)`, its arguments are correctly passed.

 Besides using the arguments of the deprecated function, it is also allowed to use `this` as well as properties and methods, accessible in the deprecated function.
-Specifying the list of imports in the replaceWith grants access to identifiers from them.
+Specifying the list of imports in the ReplaceWith grants access to identifiers from them.

 In case the FMC replacement expression is just a name, i.e., `A::f`, treat it as a shortcut for a call `A::f(<args>)` where `args` are the same as in FMC call.